Canada’s Economic Slowdown: Impact on GDP, Interest Rates, and Recession Risk

 “Canada’s economic engine continued to stall in the fourth quarter,” reacts Royce Mendes, economist at Desjardins Group and head of macroeconomic strategy, in a note to clients.

 “As more households and businesses feel the effects of rising interest rates in 2024, we expect Canada to fall into a mild recession at best.
-So even though the economy is currently experiencing hiccups, it could start to decline early in the new year.”
+So even though the economy is currently experiencing hiccups, it might start to decline early in the new year.”

 The federal agency reported that activity in service-producing industries edged up 0.1% in October, while goods-producing industries were unchanged.